tbrowder/GUIDeFATE/README.md

 # GUIDeFATE

+## Begin NOTE

+The text following this note is the original README obtained from the original author's version 0.11.
+It has not been modified in any way except to add his name, contact data, and similar information in this notice.

+## End NOTE

 GUI Design From A Text Editor

 Designing a graphical User interface requires knowledge of things like toolkit libraries, platform context etc.  At least I think it does.
 I am a relatively new programmer in that I have near zero experience in GUI programming outside a web page.
 So when I explore how to design an application which works outside a command line or a browser window, I feel tremendously out of my depth.
 When I see the programming interfaces to these interfaces (QT, GTK, TK, ncurses, HTML) my bewilderment reaches even greater heights.